 Retailers are relying on more external data points to address demand volatility

 As more consumers embrace omnichannel purchasing, retailers are keeping up with this shift in behavior by incorporating more local data into their demand sensing and running forecasts more often to ensure consumer needs are met.
 Machine learning and deep learning models have become critical components in running forecasts more frequently with greater accuracy to stay on top of shifting consumer demands.

 How retailers are fulfilling product availability efficiently

-The pandemic also put pressure on retailers to maintain product availability and deal with increased expectations for online and on-shelf available in the face of severe shortages or overstocks due to demand peaks and slumps, potential supplier shortages, and frequent port and transport lane shutdowns.
+The pandemic also put pressure on retailers to maintain product availability and deal with increased expectations for online and on-shelf availability in the face of severe shortages or overstocks due to demand peaks and slumps, potential supplier shortages, and frequent port and transport lane shutdowns.

 As a result of these constraints, retailers are changing how they approach omnichannel fulfillment.
 The process is becoming less siloed between in-store and online fulfillment and transitioning towards an all-encompassing approach where, depending on availability, fulfillment can be shipped from a distribution center or store directly to a customer.
 “What retailers realized is that it’s better to have a holistic inventory policy and to leverage stores as shipping locations,” Murthi says.
 “A great example of this is Target.
-They realized they can’t open a centralized e-commerce fulfillment center fast enough, but had thousands of stores, so why not leverage that.
+They realized they couldn’t open a centralized e-commerce fulfillment center fast enough but had thousands of stores, so why not leverage that?
 It’s good for the consumer but also great from an efficiency standpoint for retailers.”